Have you ever thought about the consequences that a criminal record could have on any future overseas trips you were planning on taking?

 Fortunately, if you are charged with a crime that may result in a criminal conviction, there are ways to avoid this.

-If you plead guilty, you can apply for your case to be dealt with under section 10 of the Crimes (Sentencing Procedure) Act.
+If you plead guilty, you can apply for your case to be dealt with under a section 10 dismissal of the Crimes (Sentencing Procedure) Act.

-Under a section 10, (a special provision that allows the court discretion to dismiss the charges) you can avoid getting a criminal conviction at all, meaning your travelling ability will not be hindered.
+Under a section 10 dismissal, (a special provision that allows the court discretion to dismiss the charges) you can avoid getting a criminal conviction at all, meaning your travelling ability will not be hindered.

 So, what effects could a potential criminal record have on your ability to travel?